Instant Pot Brown Rice

 Please enable JavaScript in your browser to complete this form.

-Quick method: Our Instant Pot brown rice recipe comes together with 1 cup of rice and 1 cup of water and cooks on high for just 20 minutes.
+Our quick and foolproof method: Our Instant Pot brown rice recipe comes together with 1 cup of rice and 1 cup of water and cooks on high for just 20 minutes.

 What type of brown rice can you cook in the Instant Pot?

-We tested this recipe with both long-grain brown rice and short-grain brown rice.
-Our finding is that the long-grain brown rice needed that extra time in the Instant Pot with a natural release whereas the short-grain brown rice was fine with a quick release.
+Our finding is that the long grain brown rice needed that extra time in the Instant Pot with a natural release whereas the short grain brown rice was fine with a quick release.

 Storage